singhsantosh/dsa/README.md

 # DSA
-This is to practice dsa(data structure and algorithms).
+This is to practice dsa (Data Structure and Algorithms).